lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	GROUP BY a.productid, b.title, b.categoryName;
 	````

-1. (Optional - Time Dependent) Next, we'll be processing some data using HiveQL.
+1. Next, we'll be processing some data using HiveQL.
 In this scenario, we will process our log data and understand which products get bought together.
 This will help us understand our audience a little better and come up with better marketing strategies for our e-commerce store.
 This is used to highlight the ease and ability of a NoSQL ETL engine like Hadoop to work with Arrays within tabular formatted data.

 The code can be found in **Setup\Assets\HDInsight\Scripts\5_relatedproducts.hql**